-f.
-Impairment of Assets
+f) Impairment of Assets

 At the end of each reporting period, the Group assesses whether there is any indication that an asset may be impaired.
 The assessment will include considering external sources of information and internal sources of information including dividends received from subsidiaries, associates or jointly controlled entities deemed to be out of pre-acquisition profits.
 If such an indication exists, an impairment test is carried out on the asset by comparing the recoverable amount of the asset, being the higher of the asset's fair value less costs to sell and value in use to the asset's carrying value.
-Any excess of the asset carried at a revalued amount in accordance with another Standard (e.g. in accordance with the revaluation model in AASB 116).
+Any excess of the asset's carrying value over its recoverable amount is recognised immediately in profit or loss, unless the asset is carried at a revalued amount in accordance with another Standard (e.g. in accordance with the revaluation model in AASB 116).
 Any impairment loss of a revalued asset is treated as a revaluation decrease in accordance with that other Standard.